 Scroll to Top

 Most 12th grade students are familiar with hard deadlines for their college applications.
 There are early action/early decision (EA/ED) deadlines in November and regular decision (RD) deadlines in January.
+But what does “rolling admissions” mean?
+Who should apply to these schools and when?

-What is rolling admission?
+What Is rolling admission?

 How does rolling admission work?

+Now that we’ve discussed the definition of “rolling admission,” let’s take a closer look at how it works.
 Applying through rolling admission is the same as applying through other application deadlines.
 The main difference is that you can continue to work on your application and submit it as soon as you’re ready.
 Unlike other application deadlines, instead of waiting months for a response, you can expect to hear back a few weeks after submitting your application.

 Advantages of rolling admissions